 Carla: I think my childhood wasn’t that different from many.
 My parents divorced when I was quite young.
 My mother remarried when I was about four years old.
 I played baseball for many years as well as American football while in junior high school.
 In junior high and high school I played the French horn in the school band.
 I liked to play in the woods, ride my motorcycle, and eventually write computer programs.

-I was often in trouble with the faculty and was disciplined often.
-Luckily, I had a reputation of being very smart and I didn’t have to study very hard.
-I got along most everyone.
+I was frequently in trouble with the faculty and disciplined often.
+Luckily, I had a reputation for being very smart and didn’t have to study very hard.
+I got along with most everyone.

 Instead, I attended a local university and quickly lost interest.
 I joined the Air Force as an alternative to college, hoping I would find the motivation to do something with my life.
 It just so happens that my entrance and performance scores were such that I was put in Space Command.
 While I could have probably enjoyed a successful career in the military, things didn’t turn out as I had hoped.

-At the time I was working as a software engineer at Philips.
-Also working there was my father-in-law and mother-in-law.
+Carla: At the time I was working as a software engineer at Philips.
+Also working there were my father-in-law and mother-in-law.
 When my wife finally decided to leave me for another man, she and her family made sure that everyone at the company knew I was transgender.
-Having lost my children, my wife, and sure that I would have lost my job, I overdosed on sleeping pills.
+Having lost my children, my wife, and being certain that I would also lose my job, I overdosed on sleeping pills.
 Not having shown up for work for a couple of days, my boss found me unconscious in my home.
 I remained hospitalized for quite some time.

 Carla: I don’t think it matters what age you are when you decide to transition.
 The real difficulty is accepting yourself.
 Happiness can really only occur once that happens.